omznc/nrush/README.md

 Please do.
 I don't really do Rust that often, and all of this was done in 30 minutes.

 # Goals

 - full feature set from npm-check-updates

 # Notes

 - nrush is short for npm rush, as in "please get me up to date, I want the bleeding edge stuff and I love suffering"
 - this completely ignores version ranges set in your `package.json`.
 Watch out.
-- couldn't get this to build on Mac.
-I'll fix it eventually.